Using Erd\H{o}s's methods to study Yorke's problems: Introduction

 \section{Introduction}

-Let $S$ be a closed, smooth, orientable manifold of dimension $d>1$, and let $f_t:S\to S$, $t\in[0,1]$, be an orientation-preserving smooth isotopy.
-Moreover, assume the dynamics of $f_0$ is "simple", while the dynamics of $f_1$ is "complex" - for example, a.e. initial condition on $S$ is attracted to a stable periodic orbit under $f_0$, while $f_1$ includes infinitely many sinks, as per the Newhouse Phenomenon \cite{New}.
-Can we characterize the bifurcations that lead from the orderly states of $f_0$ to the complex behavior of $f_1$?
-Or, more precisely, can we tell which bifurcations we should expect for a generic choice of such an isotopy?
+Let $S$ be a closed, smooth, orientable manifold of dimension $d>1$ and let $f_t:S\to S$, $t\in[0,1]$, be an orientation-preserving smooth one-parameter family.
+Moreover, assume the dynamics of $f_0$ is "simple", while the dynamics of $f_1$ is "complex".
+For example, assume that a.e. initial condition on $S$ is attracted to a stable periodic orbit for $f_0$, while $f_1$ has a Smale Horseshoe dynamics, or alternatively, infinitely many sinks per the Newhouse Phenomenon (see \cite{New}).
+In this paper we ask the following question - can we tell which bifurcations we should expect for a generic choice of such a one-parameter family?
+In other words, which route to chaos involving periodic orbits should we expect?
+The motivation to study this question is clear.
+Ideally, such one-parameter families correspond to first-return maps to smooth flows - as such, understanding and being able to predict with a certain probability how their dynamics progress from order into chaos should give us tools to answer the same problem for one-parameter families of vector fields.

-One famous approach to studying this problem is that of the Orbit Index, originally introduced in \cite{PY}, inspired by ideas from \cite{Bruno1}, \cite{Mey}, \cite{Bruno2}, and \cite{Soto} (among others).
-This notion, as developed further in \cite{PY4}, \cite{PY2}, and \cite{PY3}, was well suited to the study of such questions.
-One important application is \cite{KY4}, where it was proven that when $f_1$ is a Smale Horseshoe map, one should generically expect the bifurcations from $f_0$ to $f_1$ to include infinitely many period-doubling cascades.
-Other interesting examples are given in works \cite{B3}, \cite{B1} and \cite{B2}, where the Orbit Index was generalized from periodic orbits to homoclinic trajectories and used to study the bifurcations of flows.\\